husamhilal/CloudClue/content/posts/avs-for-azure-expert/index.md

 ### Locks

 Similar to other Azure services, the **Lock** feature can be found under **Settings**.
-This feature helps prevent users from accidentily deleting or modifying resource properties by making them read-only.
+This feature helps prevent users from accidentally deleting or modifying resource properties by making them read-only.

 - **Delete Lock**: Prevents deletion of AVS private cloud instance regardless of the user roles and RBAC permissions.
 - **Read-only Lock**: Prevents unintended changes to resource properties to avoid unplanned interruptions.